kai-lim/kai-lim/README.md

 ### Hi there 👋

-I am a data scientist at Roche.
+I am a senior data scientist at Novo Nordisk.

 Prior to this I did my PhD in statistical genetics at King's College London, analysing huge epidemiological datasets using genomic data science/causal inference methods, focusing on self-harm and its risk factors.